epam/OneDrive-L/README.rst

   for deletion and for creation.
 If the client consumed the deletion event, found out that it's a move and started synchronizing it, how to avoid a conflict if the client then consumes the creation event?
-- Choose between supporting multiple versions of Python and the libraries and pin the versions and distribute all the dependencies within the client's distribution.
 - Consider giving the project it's own original name, because the current one is too generic.